 GIDEON is an interactive and frequently updated global infectious disease knowledge management tool that can be used for diagnosis and reference in the fields of tropical and infectious diseases, epidemiology, microbiology, and antimicrobial chemotherapy.

-Check the catalog for further books on the topic of public health research.
+Check the library catalog for further books on the topic of public health research.

 An Introduction to Categorical Data Analysis